greelgorke/nody/README.md

-# Ninja-Dragon
+# Nody

 A toolkit for streaming architecture.

 ## Fun

-Ninjas are cool, dragons are fun.
-Ninja-Dragons are both.
-And you can ride them.
+This project is in very first place for my personal fun.
+BUT!
+It's also supposed to be a toolkit, that helps you to think in Node.js paradigm of small and simple but powerful modules.
+It should show you the way to think different about your node application architecture.

 ## What's that?

-This is my fun project.
-But it is also considered to be productive as well.
-I hope it helps me and you to reconsider the way how we build Node.js apps and causes a mind switch.

 The idea is to step back and to look at the apps as a collection of data transformations, which are chained and dispatched.
 Usual http server is a transformer of `http.IncomingMessage` -> `http.ServerResponse`.
 The notation is inspired by Haskell, so `->` is a function.
 This function can be defined as a row of sub-functions.
 So a webserver might be that: